 Of course, unlike Batman, who uses cunning, strength, battle expertise and a bizarre psychological makeup to his advantage, I’m thinking that having superpowers might be one of the prerequisites of the job.
-Unfortunately, most of the powers that are of interest to me, especially the ability to bend space and time and invisibility, have been taken.
+Unfortunately, most of the powers that are of interest to me, especially invisibility or the ability to bend space and time, have been taken.
 What’s a fledging superhero to do?

 I flirted with shape shifting or the ability to manipulate the weather.
 I thought about being able to communicate with animals, but other than being very Dr. Doolittle-ish, how would that come in handy when trying to save the world?
 It wouldn’t.
 No, it would have to something formidable.

 So, after much thought, and because I really do have that much time on my hands, I’ve decided that I want to be able to transform myself into any element, which I think would really come in handy as a superhero.
 It could also cause some problems, which is OK, because most superheroes are flawed in some way and their powers can often be a curse to them.

-Being able to change into any element would not only be a cool power to show off, but it would be extremely practical too.
+Being able to change into any element would not only be a cool power to show off, but it also would be extremely practical.
 If someone is shooting at me, I can turn myself to iron and not only repel the bullets but bounce them back.
 If I’m being chased I can quite conveniently turn to steam and drift away.

 Ditto if I want to sneak into a room.
 I’d just turn to smoke and go through the keyhole.
 And if I need to escape a sticky situation I can stand above a sewer grate and turn to water, reconstituting when I hit the pool below.
 There are no limits to how useful a tool this could be.
 Being able to transform myself like this makes me near invincible.